An improved upper bound for the Froude number of irrotational solitary water waves: Abstract

 \section{Abstract}

 A classical and central problem in the theory of water waves is to classify parameter regimes for which nontrivial solitary waves exist.
-In the two-dimensional, irrotational, pure gravity case, the Froude number $\textrm{Fr}$ (a non-dimensional wave speed) plays the central role.
-So far, the best analytic result $\textrm{Fr} < \sqrt{2}$ was obtained by Starr \cite{Starr47}, while the numerical evidence of Longuet-Higgins \& Fenton \cite{Longuet-Higgins1974-py} states $\textrm{Fr} \leq 1.294$.
-On the other hand, as shown recently by Kozlov \cite{Kozlov2023-sw}, the upper bound $\textrm{Fr} < 1.399$ is related to the existence of subharmonic bifurcations of Stokes waves.
-In this paper, we develop a new strategy utilizing the flow force function and rigorously establish the improved upper bound $\textrm{Fr} < 1.37838$.
+In the two-dimensional, irrotational, pure gravity case, the Froude number $\Fr$ (a non-dimensional wave speed) plays the central role.
+So far, the best analytical result $\Fr < \sqrt{2}$ was obtained by \cite{Starr47}, while the numerical evidence of \cite{Longuet-Higgins1974-py} states $\Fr \leq 1.294$.
+On the other hand, as shown recently by \cite{Kozlov2023-sw}, the hypothetical upper bound $\Fr < 1.399$ is related to the existence of subharmonic bifurcations of Stokes waves.
+In this paper, we develop a new strategy and rigorously establish the improved upper bound $\Fr < 1.3451$, which is the first rigorous improvement of Starr's bound.
+In this process, we establish several new inequalities for the relative horizontal velocity, which are of separate interest and for which we delicately make use of the bound on the slope of the surface profile established by \cite{Amick1987}.
+As an application we show that the velocity at the bottom below the crest of any solitary wave does not exceed $47\%$ of the propagation speed.